MofX/embdgen/docs/config.rst

     :caption: simple example
     :lines: 8-

-The example above would create a master boot record partition table, with one real partition (boot).
+The example above would create a master boot record partition table, with two partition entries (boot and root).
-This fat32 partition is created by embdgen and contains a single file (fitimage).
+This fat32 boot partition is created by embdgen and contains a single file (fitimage).
+The root partition is an ext4 partition, that is filled with a partition image, that already contains an ext4 filesystem.
 Three additional partitions are created, that are not recorded in the partition table.
-This setup is an example for the bootloader requirements at the NXP's S32 series of SoCs:
+This setup is an example for the bootloader requirements the NXP's S32 series of SoCs:

  - uboot part 1 and 2: They write NXP specific code (i.e. the image vector table with it's payload uboot and atf) around the partition table (between byte 256 and 512)